-Hercules capturing Cerberus, the 3 headed hound of hell…
+Hercules captured Cerberus, the 3 headed hound of hell…

 Until Yolanda leans back to expose that she’s been stabbed in the stomach.
-Her white dress stained with blood.
-Her hands gripping the wall, as if yet another dance move.
+Her white dress was stained with blood.
+Her hands gripped the wall as if yet another dance move.

 This creates an even stronger field of alienation.
 She lies there struggling, alone, against the wall, bloodied, attacked once again by yet another madman.
 Bill calls to her again, “Yolanda…”